 Other Writing Grants and Fellowships

 There are many local organizations that give support to creative writers.
 These gifts also tend to be on the leaner side, but local organizations not only offer monetary support, they can be an integral network of professional and social connections, as well.
 Many of these places should be the first go-to when seeking assistance, as local grants can be more accessible for candidates who are eligible.
 This list is by no means exhaustive, but it's a good starting point.

-American Society of Journalists and Authors: Provides an emergency assistance fund for writers, as well as a number of awards.
+American Society of Journalists and Authors: Provides emergency assistance funds for writers, as well as a number of awards.

-Amy Lowell Poetry Traveling Scholarship: $54,000 scholarship for poets travelling abroad.
+Amy Lowell Poetry Traveling Scholarship: $54,000 scholarship for poets traveling abroad.

 Artist Trust : $7,500 fellowship, as well as other awards and grants.